How To Use Coconut Oil As Hair Conditioner + 3 Reasons Why You Should

 How to use coconut oil as a conditioner:

-For deep hair conditioning, use a teaspoon or two on damp hair and leave it in as long as possible.
+For deep hair conditioning, use a teaspoon or two of unrefined (virgin) coconut oil on damp hair and leave it in as long as possible.
 Coconut oil is solid at room temperature so warm it to liquefy it.
 Make sure to massage the scalp to allow blood circulation.
 Once you have saturated all of your hair, wrap a towel or something around your head and leave it for one to two hours to see results right away.

 Then fully rinse you hair and wash with shampoo.
 Note that coconut oil can stain fabric, so be sure to protect your clothes and bedding if sleeping with it on your head overnight.
 This deep conditioning can be done as often as once a week and you may need to wash your hair a couple times to remove all of it.